ALERT – Airbnb spending over $500,000 to influence Hawaii legislators.

 SIGN UP, STAY INFORMED AND HAVE YOUR VOICE HEARD!

 Local lawmakers need to hear from you as they debate short-term rental regulations.
 Tell your elected officials we’re counting on them to protect property values and to close the “illegal hotel loophole.”
-Airbnb has the right to exist, but illegal hotel operators should have to play by the same rules as Portland's hoteliers.
+Airbnb has the right to exist, but illegal hotel operators should have to play by the same rules as Hawaii's hoteliers.